Dance Dance Revolution Disney Mix: Plug and play

 Konami partnered with Majesco Entertainment to release Dance Dance Revolution Disney Mix as a plug and play TV game with dance pad on December 12, 2006.
 It was originally sold exclusively at Walt Disney Parks and Resorts.
 The 8-bit video game is single-player only, with Arcade and Free Play modes, and is built into the basic dance pad.
 The song list is limited to nine chiptune renditions of Disney music.
 The game requires four AA batteries and uses built-in composite cables to connect to a television.

 Music

 The Disney games feature a total of 31 songs.
 The Japan-exclusive songs are licensed covers of non-Disney music, while the non-Japan exclusive songs are Konami original songs.

 Reception

 Dance Dance Revolution Disney Mix garnered "mixed or average" reviews from professional critics, according to aggregate website Metacritic, although it was widely recommended to fans of Disney and the Dance Dance Revolution series.
-Kim Wild, in a 2017 piece for Retro Gamer, described Disney's video games in the late-1990s and early 2000s-period before Kingdom Hearts (2002) as uninventive, capitalizing on established trends such as Mario Kart-esque racing video games, skateboarding games, and platformers.
+Kim Wild, in a 2017 piece for Retro Gamer, described Disney's video games in the late-1990s and early 2000s-period prior to Kingdom Hearts (2002) as uninventive, capitalizing on established trends such as Mario Kart-esque racing video games, skateboarding games, and platformers.
 Dance Dance Revolution Disney Mix, for example, was part of the popularity of dance pad-controlled games.